railsuser2014/openobject-doc-book-en/3/3_7/invoicing.rst

 * the `Quantity` is set at 1 by default but can be changed manually,

-* set the `Unit Price` from the total price you are quoted after deducting all the different applicable taxes,
+* `Unit Price` : this is given by the cost price in the product form.

-Click `Compute Taxes` to ensure that the totals correspond to those indicated on the paper invoice from the supplier.
-When you approve the invoice, OpenERP verifies that the total amount indicated in the header corresponds to the sum of the amounts without tax on the invoice lines and the different applicable taxes.
+You can click `(update)` on the invoice in the `Edit` mode to get the details of tax calculated.

-OpenERP automatically completes the `Date Invoiced` and the accounting period.
+OpenERP automatically completes the `Invoice Date` and the accounting period.

 .. index::
    single: declarations